 That sits in shadow of Apollo’s tree.

-In the first lines makes the bold statement that love is deaf rather than blind.
-This alteration of the classic phrase, “love is blind,” is the first hint that the poem is going to approach the topics of love and attraction from a position of irony and humour.
+The first line makes the bold statement that love is deaf rather than blind.
+This alteration of the classic phrase, “love is blind,” is the first hint that the poem is going to approach the topics of love and attraction from a position of irony and humor.